computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/ApiRateLimiter/readme.md

     | UserID  | { `SortedSet<UnixTime>` }              |
     | Kristie | { 1499818000, 1499818500, 1499818860 } |
 - Procedure for each request
-  - Remove all timestamps from the sorted set that are older than `currentTime - 1 min`
+  - Remove all timestamps from the sorted set that are older than `currentTime - 1 min`.
-  - Reject the request if the total count is greater than throttling limit
+  - Reject the request if the total count is greater than throttling limit.
-  - Otherwise allow the request, and add the current time into the sorted set
+  - Otherwise allow the request, and add the current time into the sorted set.
 - [example](./images/sliding-window-example_base64.md)
 - Memory usage
   - userId: 8 bytes